 Everybody loves a bathtub but, unfortunately, they are often inconvenient for seniors.
 Nowadays many people are installing a curbless shower and adding grab bars.
 Professionals claim that this type of shower is the safest for elderly people.
 It’s also very spacious and can often accommodate a wheelchair.

 Another option is an adjustable-height showerhead that can help your loved ones bathe independently.
 If they need a wheelchair, make sure you have enough space in your bathroom, especially next to the sink.
 And don’t forget the height of your toilet.
 The seat should be higher off the floor than standard toilets.

 What About The Kitchen?

 Your seniors may love cooking and enjoy preparing food for their family but the truth is that they can often get tired easily.
 The best solution is to include a chair or a surface where they can sit while they are preparing meals.
 It’s great to be active but standing for long periods of time is certainly not recommended at their age.

 If they are in a wheelchair, make sure there is enough space so they can adjust their position and move around without any problems.

 Installing cabinets over the stove is a bad idea for many reasons.
 First of all, if a person has a problem with balance, leaning over a hot surface can be a disaster.
 Lower cabinets are a much better option, especially if they are sitting a lot or can’t reach the top cabinets.
 Opt for D-type pulls since they are proven to be the easiest to grip.

 Getting older is very emotional for the whole family and aging in place is a great way for seniors to feel their best.
 Moving into a nursing home can be very stressful and, luckily, it’s often easy to avoid nowadays.
+However, if you still need it, choose somebody like Eden Village.
 Aging in place is possible and it’s probably the best option for your elderly family member.
 Follow this simple guide to make your home safe, convenient, and comfortable for them.